Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 To address this, the IT team proposed the implementation of a machine learning (ML) system capable of analyzing cherry leaf images and providing an instant classification of leaf health.
 The initiative is not only aimed at solving the current problem in cherry crops but also serves as a pilot model that can be extended to other crops facing similar pest or disease-related challenges.

+### Business Requirements 1 and 2

 The key business requirements for this project are as follows:

+- **Business requirement 1**
+  - 1 Difference between average and variability image for each class ( healthy and powdery mildew)
+  - 2 The differences between average healthy and average powdery mildew cherry leaves
+  - 3 An image montage for each class.
+- **Business requirement 2**
+  - Deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.

+### Goal

+- The manual process in place today is not scalable due to time spent in inspection.
+- To save time in this process, the IT team suggested an ML system that is capable of detecting instantly, using a tree leaf image, if it is healthy or has powdery mildew.

 - **Visual Differentiation:**
   - Develop a visual study to determine whether healthy and infected cherry leaves can be reliably distinguished using image-based features such as color, texture, and shape variations